Back to Research

 Matarbari Deep Sea Port

-Chapter 4: Ship-Breaking & Marine Industry
+Chapter 4: Ship-Breaking and Marine Industry

 150 Yards, 3.5M MT Recycled, Environmental Standards

-Chittagong's 150 ship-breaking yards recycle 3,500,000 MT of steel annually, accounting for roughly 50% of global ship recycling.
-The industry employs 200,000 workers and generates $2,500M in revenue, supplying 50-60% of domestic steel raw material.
+Chittagong's 150 ship-breaking yards at Sitakunda recycle 3,500,000 MT of steel annually, approximately 50% of global ship recycling volume.
+The industry employs 25,000 direct workers and generates $2,500M in annual revenue, supplying 50-60% of domestic steel raw material through re-rolling mills.
+The Hong Kong Convention, which entered into force in June 2025, now governs the sector's regulatory obligations.

 Economic Contribution